-Valencia is one of the best places to buy in Spain and accordingly, it is no surprise that demand for property in the Valencia region has been increasing steadily over recent years - perhaps a reflection of the increasing interest in the region's Capital City as the perfect balance offering city conveniences but without the crush of major Spanish cities like Barcelona or Madrid.
+Valencia is nowadays considered one of the best places to buy in Spain and accordingly, it is no surprise that demand for property in the Valencia region has been increasing steadily over recent years - perhaps a reflection of the increasing interest in the region's Capital City as the perfect balance offering city conveniences but without the crush of major Spanish cities you are likely to see when buying property in Barcelona or Madrid.

-That said, it is always wise to be aware of issues that might arise, and so I recommend that you review the advice in: pitfalls of buying property in Spain.
+That said, buying property in Spain is a complex undertaking, so it is always wise to be aware of issues that might arise, and so I recommend that you review the advice in: pitfalls of buying property in Spain.
 For those buying a house in Valencia, below is a summary of the property purchase process:

 - You can apply for your NIE (Foreign identification number), which is the number granted by the Spanish authorities necessary to carry out any economic transaction in Spain.